 Make sure your entire agreement is in writing and includes everything the broker has represented to you.

 Questions for Your Attorney

-- If I have entered into an exclusive right to sell listing, does my real estate broker get paid if I find the buyer myself?
+- Under this listing agreement, does my real estate broker get paid if I find the buyer myself?

-- With a MLS listing, will the terms for the split of the commission between the listing and selling brokers be included in my listing agreement, or can the brokers agree to other terms?
+- Will the terms for the split of the commission between the listing and selling brokers be included in my listing agreement, or can the brokers agree to other terms?

 - I'm not happy with my broker, but the sale is going to close soon.
 Is it too late to end the relationship?
 Will I owe the full commission?